-(1) Our Investment Adviser will pay 50% of the total sales load \$5.0 million, or \$0.56 per share (or approximately \$5.7 million, or \$0.56 per share if the underwriters' option to purchase additional shares is exercised in full to the underwriters, representing 50% of the total sales load), which is not reflected in the table above.
+- (1) Our Investment Adviser will pay % of the total sales load \$ million, or \$ per share (or approximately \$ million, or \$ per share if the underwriters' option to purchase additional shares is exercised in full to the underwriters, representing % of the total sales load), which is not reflected in the table above.
 The portion of the sales load not payable by our Investment Adviser will be borne by us.
-See "Underwriting" for a more complete description of underwriting compensation.

-(2) We estimate that we will incur offering expenses of approximately \$1,800,000, or approximately \$0.20 per share, in connection with this offering (reflecting the 50% of the estimated offering expenses that are payable by us).
-Our Investment Adviser has agreed to pay 50% of the total estimated offering expenses in connection with this offering.
+See "Underwriting" for a more complete description of underwriting compensation. - (2) We estimate that we will incur offering expenses of approximately \$ per share, in connection with this offering.
+Our Investment Adviser has agreed to pay % of the total offering expenses in connection with this offering.
 We are not obligated to repay the expenses paid by our Investment Adviser.

-We have granted the underwriters an option to purchase up to an additional 1,350,000 shares of our common stock from us, at the public offering price, less the sales load payable by us, within 30 days from the date of this prospectus.
-If the underwriters exercise their option to purchase additional shares in full, the total sales load payable by us will be \$5.7 million and total proceeds to us, before expenses, will be \$185.7 million.
+We have granted the underwriters an option to purchase up to an additional shares of our common stock from us, at the public offering price, less the sales load payable by us, within 30 days from the date of this prospectus.
+If the underwriters exercise their option to purchase additional shares in full, the total sales load payable by us will be \$ million and total proceeds to us, before expenses, will be \$ million.

-The shares will be delivered on or about June 19, 2017.
+The shares will be delivered on or about , 2017.
+Ioint Book-Runnina Managers